DieunieG/Cardgame24/README.md

 1. Start the game and receive four random numbers
 2. Use math operations ( +, -, ×, ÷ ) to create a valid equation
 3. Your goal: The equation must equal 24!
-4. Click "Evaluate" to check your solution
+4. Click "Check answer" to check your solution
 5. Need help?
 Click "Hint" to get an AI-generated tip
 6. Want a fresh challenge?
 Click "Shuffle Cards" for new numbers

-7. ## Watch Me Play
+## Demonstration
 https://youtu.be/OZOZoZWQ_jc

 ## Explanation of Files